What is a Scorebug? Definition, Examples, and How to Create Your Own

-If you've ever tuned into a game partway through and immediately knew the score without waiting for the announcer — that's the scorebug doing its job.
+If you've ever flipped to a game halfway through and known the score before the commentator said a word, that's the scorebug doing its job.

 What Information Does a Scorebug Display?

-Every scorebug shows the basics: team names, current score, and game time.
-Beyond that, the information varies by sport.
+Every scorebug shows the same baseline: team names, current score, game time.
+Beyond that, the extras depend on the sport.

 Standard Elements